vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-05-12-buiding-your-own-programming-language-control-structures.md

 Currently, programming languages have more features, smarter algorithms.
 We have languages that are interpreted and compiled, curly, and thus, things get more interesting.

 ## Take A Look
 A lot of new programming languages are built on top o [LLVM](https://llvm.org/).
-Just.
-Take.
-A. Look.
-Next time, I'll write, probably will be about this.
+Next time, I'll build a version of tiny-lang on top of LLVM with Just In Time compiler.